New energy spaces

-Click on the pointer to access the plant’s information and to take part in the competition.
+Click on the pointer to access the plant’s information.

 The main goal is to create genuine energy centres that are increasingly integrated with their local environment, reducing the impact on the landscape, thanks to a new idea of what a power plant can be.
 These facilities will in fact include open spaces made available for local communities to use and the successful designs will be based on the principles of sustainability, circularity and innovation.
 With the launch of these competitions we aim to communicate our commitment to the decarbonisation of electricity generation and the conversion of sites into iconic features of the energy transition and points of reference for the local area.

 At the same time we aim to reinforce the role of these energy sites, involving local stakeholders in all stages of the transformation process.

 The contests (launched on July 13 and now concluded) were open to architecture and engineering professionals, with a particular emphasis on younger candidates.
 The contests enjoyed the technical and scientific support of local universities, in particular the University of Genoa for Eugenio Montale, the IUAV University of Venice for Andrea Palladio, the Tuscia University for Torrevaldaliga Nord, and the University of Salento for Federico II.

 Participants were required to present a budget and a technical project proposal for the planned interventions, respecting the criteria outlined by Enel.
 The proposals are currently in the phase of being evaluated by a commission of representatives from Enel, universities, and local institutions.

 The main evaluation criteria are: